syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-events.md

 {

-//Gets the unmnerged field name.
+//Gets the unmnerged field name

 string unmergedFieldName = args.FieldName;

 string ownerGroup = args.GroupName;

-//Sets error message for unmerged fields.
+//Sets error message for unmerged fields

 args.FieldValue = "Error!
 The value of MergeField " + unmergedFieldName + " of owner group " + ownerGroup + " is defined as Null in the data source.";